IDIF from abdominal aorta in [15O]H2O PET

 Arterial blood time-activity curve (TAC) can be measured from the abdominal aorta in the dynamic PET image.
 In human adults the diameter of abdominal aorta is large in comparison to resolution of modern PET scanners, enabling the input function to be directly measured from a ROI drawn on the middle of abdominal aorta, without marked bias caused by PVE.
 With earlier generations of PET scanners the image resolution was lower, and the abdominal aorta curve had to be corrected.
 These methods are still required in small-animal PET studies.

-Germano et al (1992) developed an IDIF method where blood TAC is extracted from dynamic PET image by thresholding and then corrected with recovery coefficient, which is calculated based on the FWHM in the middle of the image and diameter of abdominal aorta.
+Germano et al (1992) developed an IDIF method where blood TAC is extracted from dynamic PET image based on threshold and correction with recovery coefficient.
+Recovery coefficient is calculated from the FWHM in the middle of the image and diameter of abdominal aorta.
 Method was validated for [13N]ammonia studies.

 This algorithm has been implemented in TPC in program eabaort, and the method was validated with [15O]H2O PET studies (Liukko et al., 2007).
 It is recommended that FWHM is given to the program, because then program can estimate the vessel diameter from image.
 For example: